anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 #### 1. Create a project manually<br>
 Note the project number and project ID. <br>
-We will need this for the rest fo the lab.<br>|
+We will need this for the rest fo the lab.<br>

 #### 2. Grant yourself the security admin role<br>
 This is needed for the networking setup.<br>
-Go to Cloud IAM and through the UI, grant yourself security admin role.
+Go to Cloud IAM and through the UI, grant yourself the security admin role.

 #### 3. Grant yourself Organization Policy Administrator at an Organization level<br>
 This is needed to set project level policies<br>